King Rastakhan Strategy Guide in Battle of Dazar'alor Raid

 2. Fight Overview

 The fight against King Rastakhan is a 4-phase encounter during which the raid faces Rastakhan, Bwonsamdi, and several important adds.
+There are many proximity based mechanics during this fight, so high situational awareness among raiders is rewarded.

 - During Phase One